-The Order of the Hearing - Introductions and Explanation of Procedure
+The Order of the Hearing - Introductions and Explanation of Procedure hearing script.

-The Chair explains the procedures and introduces the participants.
-The Chair then conducts the hearing according to the hearing script.
 At the hearing, recording, witness logistics, party logistics, curation of documents, separation of the parties, and other administrative elements of the hearing process are managed by the Title IX Coordinator.